Social and Cognitive Prostheses

 Performance is an important parafunctional quality dimension.
 A software product, system or service may do the job, but if it does it too slowly to be useful, or does it slower than another rival product, its value to someone is going to be low.
 However performance quality can’t exist without capability quality (functionality).
 Performing a task quickly or slowly can’t happen unless it’s first possible to complete the task.

 Value in software is primarily derived from its ability to help solve a problem, complete a task or achieve a goal.
 In this way, software can be thought of as a social or cognitive prosthesis or tool, or simply an application – something to be applied to solve a particular problem.
-However capability isn’t the only way in which value is achieved or threatened, and testers must consider many other parafunctional dimensions to value and quality.
+Value can be captured as user stories that can be tested at expanded upon.
+Note that capability to complete a task, solve a problem or achieve a goal for someone isn’t the only way in which value is achieved or threatened, and testers must consider many other parafunctional dimensions to value and quality.

 - Collins, H., n.d.
 Key Concepts [online] Harry Collins.
 Available at: Link